FatmaSliti/RevealJS/README.md

-This is one of the exaples I worked on when learning Reaveal.js [Download PDF](LearnReveal.js.pdf)
+This is one of the examples I've worked on when learning Reaveal.js [Download PDF](LearnReveal.js.pdf)